 I found this map for a good price at The Works the other day.
 It will hopefully be useful when trying to track my Percival branch.
 My closest branch of The Works is at McArthur Glen at junction 28 of the M1.
 It’s always worth a browse to see what little gems you can unearth.
 Advertisements Continue reading Mappy Monday – A Useful Find…..

 Up until last weekend I hadn’t been able to find my 3x Great-Grandparents and their family in the 1851 census.
 I had been looking for George Percival and his wife Sarah and possibly their daughter Alice who was born in 1851 in Manchester.
-All that remains of Holbrook Street (2011) I knew that a whole… Continue reading Census Sunday – the Manchester Percivals
+All that remains of Holbrook Street (2011) I knew that a whole set of Manchester census records had been damaged in a … Continue reading Census Sunday – the Manchester Percivals

 I recently received a copy of my 3xGreatGrandparents’ marriage certificate.
 George Percival and Sarah Annett were married on the 14th December 1841 in Manchester.
 It has helped me confirm that Sarah’s surname was definitely Annett.
 I’d found her in the 1841 census, but wasn’t sure whether her surname was Hannett or Annett.
-The certificate… Continue reading Wedding Wednesday – George Percival & Sarah Annett
+The certificate has also helped me go back another generation with this … Continue reading Wedding Wednesday – George Percival & Sarah Annett